Vehicular Energy Network

 \subsubsection{Electric Vehicles}

-EVs refer to a family of vehicles with batteries equipped to store energy for operations, and the batteries need not be the sole sources of energy.
-We can consider an EV as a \textit{movable energy storage}.
-For instance, we can utilize EVs as energy buffers to support regulation-up and -down services \cite{regulation}.
+EVs refer to a family of vehicles with batteries equipped to store energy for operations.
+An EV can be considered as a \textit{movable energy storage} for various applications, e.g., facilitating frequency regulation \cite{regulation_TSG} and demand response \cite{TTE2}.
 Boosting the number of EVs is also included in the green policies of many countries.
 For example, the U.S. sets the goal of having one million EVs on the road by 2015 \cite{USEV} and China targets to have a similar goal \cite{ChinaEV}.
-Many automotive companies have already included EVs in their major production lines, e.g., \cite{bmwi3,fit,leaf,modelS,roadster,rav4}.
-As the related equipment (e.g., batteries) is improved and the facilitates (e.g., charging stations \cite{EVCPP}) become available, EVs will be very prevalent in the near future.
+Many automotive companies have already included EVs in their major production lines.
+As the related equipment (e.g., batteries) is improved and the facilitates (e.g., charging stations \cite{EVCPP}) become available, EVs will be prevalent in the near future.